Assisting new bino-chair users, e.g., at a star party

 The April Starfest at the university, before and after it got dark:

-Guiding new users:
+Assisting new users:

 • Have the chair-front counterweight solidly in place (important).